To Store or Not? Online Data Selection for Federated Learning with Limited Storage: Evaluation

-\textbf{Previous data selection methods outperform importance sampling methods but worse than ODE} on all the datasets.
-As is shown in Figure \ref{fig: overall performance}, \textit{FedBalancer} and \textit{SLD} perform better than traditional importance sampling methods, but worse than \textit{RS} in a large degree, which is different from the phenomenon in traditional settings~\cite{katharopoulos2018not, li2021sample, DBLP:conf/mobisys/ShinLLL22}.
-These are because (1) their noise reduction steps, such as removing samples with large loss or gradient norm, highly rely on the complete statistical information of full dataset, and (2) their on-client data valuation metrics fail to work for FL, as discussed in Section \ref{section: introduction}.
+\textit{Previous data selection methods for FL outperform importance based methods but worse than {\ttfamily ODE}}.
+As is shown in Table \ref{tab: overall performance of ODE on public datasets}, \textit{FedBalancer} and \textit{SLD} perform better than \textit{HL} and \textit{GN}, but worse than \textit{RS} in a large degree, which is different from the phenomenon in traditional settings~\cite{katharopoulos2018not, li2021sample, DBLP:conf/mobisys/ShinLLL22}.
+This is because (1) their noise reduction steps, such as removing samples with top loss or gradient norm, highly rely on the complete statistical information of full dataset, and (2) their on-client data valuation metrics fail to work for the global model training in FL, as discussed in \S\ref{section: introduction}.

-\textbf{Simplified \textit{ODE} saves computation and memory costs significantly, with little performance reduction.} To evaluate the performance of the simplified ODE, we conduct another two experiments which consider only the last 1 and 2 layers (5 layers in total) for gradient estimation and data valuation on the industrial traffic classification dataset.
-Empirical results shown in Figure \ref{fig: simplified estimation} demonstrate that, compared with the original \textit{ODE}, the simplified version achieves only slightly weaker performance, but can save much computational resource and memory footprint, saving as high as $44\%$ memory and $83\%$ delay for traffic classification task.
+\textit{Simplified {\ttfamily ODE} reduces computation and memory costs significantly with little performance degradation.} We conduct another two experiments which consider only the last 1 and 2 layers (5 layers in total) for data valuation on the industrial TC dataset.
+Empirical results shown in Figure \ref{fig: simplified estimation} demonstrate that the simplified version reduces as high as $44\%$ memory and $83\%$ time delay, with only $1\%$ and $0.1\times$ degradation on accuracy and speedup.